openhab/openhab-addons/bundles/org.openhab.binding.goecharger/README.md

 This Binding controls and reads data from the [Go-eCharger](https://go-e.co/).
 It is a mobile wallbox for charging EVs and has an open REST API for reading data and configuration.
+The API must be activated in the Go-eCharger app.

 ## Supported Things